There is a follow-on to this article: Which Rear Bicycle Lights Should I Use? Check it out once you’re done here.

 - Whether I mention it individually or not, all of these lights can survive weather.
 And dirt/dust/mud being kicked up and onto them from a tire.

-- Use a couple of small, steady lights to give a nice wide beam pattern close up, and a third, long, narrow one to reach further out.
+- Use a couple of small, steady lights, angled a hair to each side, to give a nice wide beam pattern close up, and a third, long, narrow one to reach further out.
 Overall, you should create a shape for urban use that is an elongated pear with the wide part being closest to the bike.

 - Where legal to use, add a blinking light (that does not blink steadily, but rather blinks in a varying pattern) to minimize a SMIDSY incident.
 Separate it from the steady lights as much as possible: If its close to them, the steadies will wash out all but a crazy-powerful blinkie.